bkedwards/comp423-course-notes/docs/tutorials/rust-setup.md

 cd hello_cargo_COMP423
 ```

-//Insert Admonition about (use the flag that does not create a new `git` repository automatically on your behalf: `--vcs none` (Version Control System))//
+!!! note "`--vcs none`"
+    The `--vcs none` flag tells Cargo not to create a new git repository for your project.
+Be sure to use this if you want to manage version control yourself or if there is already a repository existing for your project.

 Go into the `hello_cargo_COMP423` directory and list all the files (`ls -la`).
 You’ll see that Cargo has generated two files and one directory for us: a `Cargo.toml` file and a `src` directory with a `main.rs` file inside.